James J. Greco

-James Joseph Greco (born January 4, 1958) is an American businessman and entrepreneur.
-Currently, he serves as the president and chief executive officer of foodservice investment firm Pilgrim Holdings.
-Throughout his career, he has held numerous executive positions in the foodservice industry, as well as various directorships.
+James Joseph Greco (born January 4, 1958) is an American businessman.
+He is the chief executive officer of Tijuana Flats.
+He has held numerous executive positions in the foodservice industry, as well as various directorships.

-Early years and personal life
+Early life and education

-Greco was born in New Haven, Connecticut and grew up in nearby Hamden, Connecticut.
+Greco was born on January 4, 1958, in New Haven, Connecticut, and grew up in nearby Hamden, Connecticut.
 He graduated from Hamden High School in 1976, earned a Bachelor of Arts in economics from Georgetown University in 1980 and a J.D. from the University of Miami School of Law, in 1983.
 He also completed international studies at City University, London, England.

-Greco is a member of the Connecticut and Florida Bar Associations; and has served on the boards of directors for the Lender School of Business at Quinnipiac University, Fazoli's Restaurants, Inc., the Connecticut Food Bank, the Greater New Haven Chamber of Commerce, Circle Peak Capital, Share Our Strength: Dine Out, The UCAN Company, and the International Dairy Foods Association.
-Currently, he serves on the boards of True Drinks Holdings, Inc., a publicly traded healthy beverage company, Republic Fire Protection, Inc., and the Palm Beach County Food Bank.
-Additionally, Greco is a managing director at private equity firm Lincoln Road Global Management and a partner at hospitality consulting firm Results Thru Strategy.
+Greco is a member of the Connecticut and Florida Bar Associations; and has been on the boards of directors for the Lender School of Business at Quinnipiac University, Fazoli's Restaurants, Inc., the Connecticut Food Bank, the Greater New Haven Chamber of Commerce, Circle Peak Capital, Share Our Strength: Dine Out, The UCAN Company, and the International Dairy Foods Association.
+He is on the boards of True Drinks Holdings, Inc., a publicly traded beverage company, Republic Fire Protection, Inc., and the Palm Beach County Food Bank.
+Additionally, Greco is a managing director at private equity firm Lincoln Road Global Management, a partner at hospitality consulting firm Results Thru Strategy, and president and chief executive officer of foodservice investment firm Pilgrim Holdings.

-Greco is married, the father of two sons, and resides in Delray Beach, Florida.
+Greco is married and resides in Delray Beach, Florida.
+He is the father of two sons, including Sam Greco.

-Early career
+Career

-After graduating from law school, he served as a partner in the Connecticut-based Greco and Greco law firm, from 1983 to 1991, specializing in consultation to and representation of real estate and corporate clients.
+After graduating from law school, he was a partner in the Connecticut-based Greco and Greco law firm, from 1983 to 1991, specializing in consultation to and representation of real estate and corporate clients.

-Greco executed one of his first turnarounds at Ellington, Connecticut-based Natural Country Farms, a manufacturer of private label and foodservice fruit juices, where he served as COO for five years.
+Greco executed one of his first turnarounds at Ellington, Connecticut-based Natural Country Farms, a manufacturer of private label and foodservice fruit juices, where he was COO for five years.

-Following Natural Country Farms, he served for seven years as CEO of Fieldbrook Farms, a $100 million manufacturer of private label ice cream in Dunkirk, New York.
+Following Natural Country Farms, he worked for seven years as CEO of Fieldbrook Farms, a $100 million manufacturer of private label ice cream in Dunkirk, New York.
 A team of investors, led by Greco, took over a failing Fieldbrook Farms and named him CEO.
 In that capacity, he successfully designed and executed a strategic plan to turn the company around.
 His efforts resulted in doubled profits and an increase in productivity.